Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

+By Property (2), we have $e_i\in V_{j(i)}$ for some hyperbolic summand $\mathcal{A}_{j(i)}$ of $\mathcal{A}$.
+Since $q$ splits as a hyperbolic form on $V_{j(i)}$ and a residual quadratic form on the span $W$ of all other summands of $\mathcal{A}$, the space $H_i$ is the direct sum of the $q_{j(i)}$-orthogonal of $e_i$ in $V_{j(i)}$ and of $W$.
+Property (3) then concludes that $H_i$ is a hyperplane; it is clearly defined over $V_{\Q}$.
+This proves Assumption (i).
+As mentioned previously, Properties (4) and (5) ensure Assumptions (ii) and (iii). \end{proof}

+\begin{remark} Let $\mathcal{A}$ be a self-dual homogeneous cone of hyperbolic type in $V=V_{\Z}\otimes \R$ and let $q$ denote the corresponding hyperbolic form.
+Consider a collection $(H_i)_{i\in I}$ of hyperplanes satisfying Remark \ref{rem-minimal}.
+It clearly satisfies Assumption (i) of Definition \ref{def-nicelycutout}.
+It satisfies Assumption (ii) if and only if, for all $i\in I$, the corresponding element $e_i\in V_{\Z}$ satisfies:

 In general, Assumption (ii) could be rephrased, in a lattice-theoretic context, by saying that the $(e_i)_{i\in I}$ are {\it roots} of the lattice $V_{\Z}$, see \cite[Section 0.1]{Borcherds}.
-However, we prefer to avoid this terminology altogether, as it is often expected of roots to have norm $-2$, whilst our $(e_i)_{i\in I}$ can have any negative square. \end{remark}
+Yet we prefer to avoid this terminology, as it is often expected of roots to have norm $-2$, whilst our $(e_i)_{i\in I}$ can have any negative square. \end{remark}

+We now prove that the data of the cones $\mathcal{C}$ and $\mathcal{A}$ and of the quadratic form $q$ determines the set of hyperplanes $(H_i)_{i\in I}$ used to cut out $\mathcal{C}$ (after removing superfluous ones in the sense of Remark \ref{rem-minimal}).

+\begin{proposition} Let $\mathcal{A}$ be a self-dual homogeneous cone in $V=V_{\Z}\otimes \R$.
+Let $\mathcal{C}$ be a well-clipped cone in $\mathcal{A}$ and let $q$ be a quadratic form on $V$.
+Up to permutation of the indices, there is at most one collection of hyperplanes $(H_i)_{i\in I}$ in $V$ that satisfies Remark \ref{rem-minimal} and cuts out $\mathcal{C}$ with respect to the quadratic form $q$ in the sense of Definition \ref{def-nicelycutout}. \end{proposition}

+\begin{proof} Assume that a certain collection of hyperplanes $(H_i)_{i\in I}$ satisfies Remark \ref{rem-minimal} and cuts out $\mathcal{C}$ with respect to our fixed quadratic form $q$, in the sense of Definition \ref{def-nicelycutout}.
+To each $H_i$, we associate the element $e_i\in V$ given by Notation \ref{note}.